supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. In the *Add a server with Azure Arc* page, select the Resource group you created earlier under *Project details*. **Hint:** *rg-defender*

-    >**Note:** If you haven't already created a resource group, open another tab and create the resource group and start over.
+    >**Note:** If you haven't already created a resource group, open another tab create the resource group and start over.

 1. For *Region*, select **(US) East Us** from the drop-down list.